mythopoet18/foreign-company-in-us/intro.md

 # Foreign Companies In The US

 ## Objective
+Financial analyst and regulators often rely on the ratio analysis to investigate a company.
+For example, the current ratio has to be above a certain threshold to be considered liquid.

 Among ```36,136``` SEC registered companies, ```4,325``` companies are foreign owned business.
 For example, GOLDMAN SACHS BANK AG, Novartis, Spotify,Toyota ...

+Foreign owned companies might do business in a different manner, that analysts may want to change the threshold for foreign owned companies.

 My goal is to compare the performance and capital governance of US-owned business with foreign-owned business and find out structural differences.